RAYMONDVILLE — More than two years after it closed, the former tent-city prison is undergoing a makeover.

 In February 2015, a riot destroyed much of the prison before the Federal Bureau of Prisons terminated its contract to hold as many as 3,000 inmates in the minimum-security prison.

-The prison’s closure slashed a third of Willacy County’s $8.1 million general fund budget, forcing the layoffs of 400 employees, while sparking a financial crisis in this farming region where jobless rates are about 13 percent.
+The prison’s closure slashed a third of Willacy County’s $8.1 million general fund budget, laying off 400 employees while sparking a financial crisis in this farming region with jobless rates of about 13 percent.